Kabilduke/AI-Fullstack/README.md

 # AI Fullstack Home Service Chatbot

-This project is a full-stack web application that integrates a FastAPI backend with a React frontend to provide a chatbot for home service inquiries.
+This project is a full-stack web application that integrates a FastAPI backend with a React+Vite frontend to provide a chatbot for home service inquiries.
 Users can select a service category, ask questions, and fill out a form for further assistance.

 ## Features